 About

-After college, I went to graduate school at Michigan State University in Babak Borhan’s lab.
-There, I first experienced the power and beauty of protein engineering.
-To understand what contributes to the different colors of our retinal pigments, I used protein engineering to recapitulate the color tuning observed in our eye pigments.
-I was able to regulate the color of vitamin A aldehyde across the visible light spectrum via fine tuning of the electrostatics in the protein binding pocket.
+After college, Wang attended graduate school at Michigan State University, conducting research in Babak Borhan’s lab.
+There, she first experienced the power and beauty of protein engineering.
+To understand what contributes to the different colors of our retinal pigments, Wang used protein engineering to recapitulate the color tuning observed in eye pigments.
+She was able to regulate the color of vitamin A aldehyde across the visible light spectrum via fine-tuning of the electrostatics in the protein binding pocket.

-Deeply intrigued by the light–protein interactions and with a desire to expand my protein engineering skills, I then joined Alice Ting’s lab at MIT for my postdoctoral work.
-Using directed evolution protein engineering methods, I was able to design a light sensing protein-based tool to label neuronal circuits underlying specific behaviors with gene expression.
-During my postdoc, I moved from the east coast to the west coast when the Ting lab relocated to Stanford University.
-That was an absolutely wonderful experience as I got to explore the scenery and foods in both coasts.
+Deeply intrigued by the light–protein interactions and with a desire to expand my protein engineering skills, Wang joined Alice Ting’s lab for her postdoctoral work, first at MIT and then at Stanford University when the Ting lab relocated.
+Using directed evolution protein engineering methods, she designed a light sensing protein-based tool to label neuronal circuits underlying specific behaviors with gene expression.

-I joined the U-M Life Sciences Institute and the Department of Chemistry at the University of Michigan in 2018.
-I am very excited to have my own team with the overarching goal of designing novel molecular tools with widespread utilities across the subfields of cell biology and neuroscience to facilitate biological studies.
+Wang joined the U-M Life Sciences Institute and the Department of Chemistry at the University of Michigan in 2018.
+Her lab at the LSI has an overarching goal of designing novel molecular tools with widespread utilities across the subfields of cell biology and neuroscience to facilitate biological studies.
 Cutting-edge protein engineering methods will be utilized to optimize the overall performance of the tools and we will validate the tools in yeast cell cultures, mammalian cell cultures, neuronal cultures and animal models.

 Office: 4115A